 Cultivation:

-Wild strawberries can be grown successfully in strawberry pots, garden planters or window boxes, but probably do best in the ground.
-In fact, wild strawberries make an excellent spring to mid-summer ground cover in certain spots, spreading quickly by runners.
+Wild strawberries can be grown in strawberry pots, planters or window boxes, but probably do best in the ground.
+In fact, wild strawberries make excellent spring to mid-summer ground cover in certain spots, spreading quickly by runners.
 After fruiting, however, the plants begin to go dormant and you can’t expect substantial growth until the following spring.

 Harvest: